This article was written and researched by Brooke Price.

 Types of domestic violence offenses in Texas include domestic assault, sexual assault, aggravated assault, and stalking/ cyberstalking.

 Now is an important time to check in on your loved ones.
 If you recognize any warning signs of domestic violence, such as physical, emotional, or social changes, call the National Domestic Violence Hotline at 1-800-799-SAFE (7233).

-If you have been charged with a domestic violence crime in Williamson County, call the Law Office of Michael J. Price, P.C so that we can review your case.
+If you have been charged with a domestic violence crime in Williamson County, call the Price & Twine, P.C so that we can review your case.